shukriadams/discord-giveawaybot/README.md

 [![Build Status](https://travis-ci.org/shukriadams/discord-giveawaybot.svg?branch=master)](https://travis-ci.org/shukriadams/discord-giveawaybot)

 A Discord bot that manages automated game giveaways on Discord channels.
 Built-in integration for Steam titles, but can give anything connected to a URL away.
-Heavily inspired by https://github.com/jagrosh/GiveawayBot
+Heavily inspired by https://github.com/jagrosh/GiveawayBot, differs from the original with :

+- bot commands are in private message, allowing for surprise giveaways, direct messaging of game keys to winners, detailed data queries and other quiet admin functions
+- queuing of future giveaways
+- anti-greed features automatically prevents a winner from entering another giveaway for a while
+- better Steam integration

 A demo version can be seen on Discord: https://discord.gg/gMEGQBj (Bot is limited to non-admin functions, I can't auto-assign admin rights to users.
 I'm not active on this Discord channel, its for demo purposes, if you need help or